 Got a new model but it takes higher cell count LiPo?
 Here is an easy trick on how you can potentially save some money by combining smaller batteries you might already have into a bigger one.

 Given the amount of crashes we have with mini quad and racing drones, we ought to do more to protect LiPo battery from physical damage.
 In this tutorial I will show you the different ways of adding extra protection to your LiPo batteries.

 I built several LiPo dischargers in the past but all are designed to fully discharge batteries, and none have the ability to stop at a certain voltage.
 The URUAV LiPo Killer is a cheap and smart battery discharger which can do that.

-Multirotors are fueled by LiPo battery, they are able to store and deliver large amount of energy.
-In this guide you will learn how to read the spec of LiPo for your drones, and how to use and handle them safely.
+FPV racing drones are fueled by LiPo batteries, they are able to store and deliver large amount of power.
+In this guide you will learn how to read the spec of LiPo for your mini quad, and how to choose and handle them safely.